Protect yourself and others from COVID-19

 - Avoid close contact with people with signs of respiratory infection, try to keep a distance of at least 2 meters;

 - Regularly clean and ventilate premises.

-- and watch for signs of respiratory infection (elevated body temperature, cough, sore throat, difficulty breathing, etc.).
+- you must monitor the status of your health, take your body temperature twice daily - morning and evening - and watch for signs of respiratory infections such as high body temperature, cough, sore throat, difficulty breathing, etc.

 Epidemiological Safety Measures for Organising Mass Events (11.03.2020)